VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/SwitchControl/SwitchControl.md

-## Adapting Applications for Switch Control
+## Adapting applications for Switch Control
 Support of Switch Control in accessible apps is represented by the accessible design of **navigational patterns**: the easier it is to *navigate within the app* the more delightful the experience for this feature users will be.